Cook Like Czechs

 • Remove the lid and collect the condensed foam forming on the broth surface with a scoop.

-• Take the meat out of the broth and keep it somewhere warm.
+• Take the meat out of the broth and keep it warm.
 Strain the broth into a clean pot.
 Discard the vegetables and spices.

-• Peel the onion and chop it finely.
+• Make ahead: Peel 3 medium onions and chop them finely.

 • Add the onion and stir until it turns lightly golden brown.

-• Strain the sauce through a fine sieve into a clean pot.
+• Remove the pan with the sauce from the heat source and strain it through a sieve into a clean pot.

 Notes

-Place the warm beef and bread dumplings on a plate and pour the warm tomato sauce over them.
-You can garnish the dish with a sprig of parsley.
+• SERVING: Place a slice of warm beef and bread dumplings on a plate.
+Pour the warm Rajská tomato sauce over them.

 Do you like the recipe?I would be happy for your feedback!
 Please, rate the recipe and share your opinion or questions in comments bellow.
 Thank you very much.

-• Email
+• 653shares

 More from Main Courses